 The surname Serman was first found in Hertfordshire where they held a family seat as Lords of the Manor.
 The question of whether this relates to a preacher or a knight is still unresolved.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1312 when Richard and Ralph Sermoner held estates in that shire.

 Early History of the Serman family

-Another 263 words (19 lines of text) covering the years 1220, 1269, 1455, and 1487 are included under the topic Early Serman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Serman research.
+Another 78 words (6 lines of text) covering the years 1269, 1220, 1455, 1487, 1629 and 1679 are included under the topic Early Serman History in all our PDF Extended History products and printed products wherever possible.

 Serman Spelling Variations

 Spelling variations of this family name include: Sermon, Sirmon, Surman, Surmon, Sirman, Serman and others.